Stem Cells Engineered To Produce Insulin For type 1 Diabetes

 For the first time, researchers have transformed human stem cells into mature insulin-producing cells.
 The breakthrough could lead us a step closer to developing a cure for Type 1 diabetes.

-Insulin is responsible for regulating glucose and sugar levels in the blood.
+Insulin is responsible for regulating the levels of glucose (a type of sugar) in the blood.
 But insulin-producing cells of the pancreas are destroyed in patients with T1 diabetes, causing a range of immunity complications and even serious organ damage, such as kidney failure or stroke.
 It’s no surprise that diabetes researchers have been trying to replicate these life-changing cells in the lab.

 A key principle in biology is that form follows function, so we reasoned that the formation of islets might be an important process for beta cells to mature properly